lenaMK/doc/conf/ICC2025_theMatterOfMaps.md

 However, especially in recent years, we can see more and more artworks and artists who challenge these narratives

+Both these examples are local btw

 My engagement with public art comes from the work we do at Maison MONA.
-Through cultural outreach, artistic residencies and research projects, we work at the crossroads between art and technology to the democratise and broaden access to art, heritage and culture in public spaces in the province of Québec.
+Through cultural outreach, artistic residencies and research projects, we work at the crossroads between art and technology to the democratise access to art, heritage and culture in public space.

-- In a project tackling public art and its visibility in the digital space [^2], my colleagues and I worked on a data set of artists who have at least one public artwork in our database.
+- In a project tackling public art’s visibility in the digital space [^2], my colleagues and I worked on a data set of artists who have at least one public artwork in our database.
 The frame of our project led us to analyze the dataset with a focus including gender identity.
-- [timeline]
+- [**timeline**]
 - After years of experiencing the gender gap while doing research or preparing cultural outreach programs, it was the first time we could take a quantitative insight to analyse the presence of womxn creating in the public art context.

 I also saw an opportunity to tell a new story, about the entry of womxn artists in the public sphere.